valerie9s/LabelStudioMIR_Docs/chord_es.md

 layout: home
 ---
 ## Chord Annotation
 **Chord Annotation** is a traditional MIR task concerned with labeling sequences of chords in a song.
 In this task, an audio segment is partitioned into its respective chord labels.
 Tasks typically either use a selection of popular chord classes or Harte notation (a rigid yet comprehensive way to notate chords).
-We chose to use popular chord classes[^1] in order to streamline the workflow.
+We chose to use [popular chord classes] in order to streamline the workflow.